St. John's Church, Meerut

 The Saint John the Baptist, or John's Church, is a parish church in the diocese of Agra of Church of North India, and is located Meerut, India.
-The church building was built from 1819 to 1821 and is the oldest Church in North India.
+The church building was built from 1819 to 1822, and is the oldest "Garrison Church" in North India.

 Near to this church lies St. John's Church cemetery.
 The grounds contain trees and greenery.

 The parish motto Unity, Witness and Service found at the entrance serves to remind parishioners and guests alike of the purpose of this church.

 History

 The parish was founded in 1819 to serve the military garrison stationed locally.
 Its founder was British Army chaplain, the Rev. Henry Fischer, a Church of England clergyman, posted to Meerut, India.
 The parish church of St John the Baptist is the oldest church edifice in the northern half of India.
 It still houses a huge but non-functioning pipe organ, which employed manually operated bellows to supply the organ with air.
 The wooden pews and kneelers, brass eagle lectern, marble baptistry, and stained glass windows all date back nearly two centuries.